Adelphi distillery: Adelphi distillery

 The Adelphi Distillery was founded in 1826 by brothers Charles and David Gray.
 It was sited just south of the Victoria Bridge, at the edge of the Gorbals area of Glasgow.
 The distillery was operated by the Gray family until 1880, when it was acquired by Messrs A. Walker and Co, a company who already owned large distilleries in Limerick and Liverpool.
 The Walkers invested in the distillery and added a Coffey still with which to distil grain spirit.
 By 1886, there were four pot stills and the Coffey still in full production.
 The distillery had an output of 516000 impgal of pure alcohol per year.
 The Adelphi distillery was purchased by Distillers Company (DCL) in 1902, and by 1907 distilling had been stopped completely.
 The buildings of the distillery were demolished between 1968 and 1970, and the chimney was dismantled in 1971.

 Independent bottler

 The great-grandson of one of the distillery's founders, Jamie Walker, established the modern day Adelphi independent bottler in 1993, selling the company to Keith Falconer and Donald Houston in 2004.
 Whiskies are selected by a nosing team chaired by whisky critic Charles MacLean.
-Adelphi has received numerous Malt Maniacs Awards.
-As well as many Bronze and Silver Medals, Adelphi received a Gold in 2006 for a Breath of Speyside 1991, cask no,.
-5642, and a Gold Medal & The Ultra Premium Thumbs Up Award in 2009 for a Bunnahabhain 1974, cask no. 4780.

-Ardnamurhcan Distillery
+Ardnamurchan Distillery

 Ardnamurchan distillery is a Scotch whisky distillery owned by Adelphi on the Ardnamurchan peninsula of Lochaber in the Highlands, Scotland.